Farfetch/rules-framework/docs/add-rules.md

 WithDateBegin(DateTime dateBegin)
 ```

-Having the last always date end setted to `null` (it means rule applies to *ad eternum*).
+The last method will always have date end setted to `null` (it means rule applies to *ad eternum*).

 ### Set additional conditions

-After a dates interval, we should set additional conditions to restrict at your discretion how it should be matched when you try to evaluate it using Rules Engine.
+After a dates interval, we should set additional conditions to restrict at your discretion how rule should be matched when you try to evaluate it using Rules Engine.
 You should start adding conditions by specifying a root condition and specifying additional ones on a tree format.

 ```csharp
 WithCondition(Func<IConditionNodeBuilder, IConditionNode> conditionFunc)